volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 title: Capturing groups in regular expressions
 tag:
   - JavaScript
-teaser: What if we don't only need to check if the given string contains specific pattern, but get the part of a match?
-You can easily do so by using so called capturing groups...
+teaser: What if we don't only need to check if the given string contains the specific pattern, but get the part of a match?
+You can easily do so by using so-called capturing groups...
 date: 2020-05-12T16:21:57.902Z
 ---
-So far, we have learnt how to define with regular expressions in order to check if the string contains specific pattern.
+So far, we have learned how to define with regular expressions in order to check if the string contains the specific pattern.

 But what if we don't only need to check it, but to get the part of a match?

-You can easily do so by using so called **capturing groups**.
+You can easily do so by using so-called **capturing groups**.

 **Important note**: make sure to check out the [previous article](/2020-05-10-regular-expressions-in-javascript/), where regular expressions are explained in-depth.